 With summer here, so is the manicure and pedicure madness!
 But, how do you keep your fingers and toes (not to mention your elbows and knees) looking their best?
-A DIY 10 Minute Citrus Sugar Scrub is the perfect solution.
+I’ve been looking at lots of DIY beauty tips, and trying out new things, until I came up with this 10 Minute Citrus Sugar Scrub.
+It is the perfect solution.
 It’s gentle on skin, it’s all natural, and it smells divine!
 Keep reading to learn how to make your own homemade sugar scrub.

 Homemade Sugar Scrub Recipe

 It really only takes a few minutes to make a DIY sugar scrub!
 Not only that, but the scent possibilities are endless.
 I had oranges on hand so I decided to use those, but you could mix up any combination your heart desires.
 To make your own, gather these supplies.